erikakorb/masterthesis/README.md

 # latex
 The `latex` folder contain the `thesis.tex` file and all the auxiliary files needed for the compilation of the **thesis**.
-Inside the `biblio` folder there are also all the pdfs used as bibliography
+Inside the `images` folder there are all the images used in the thesis.

 # script
 The `script` folder contains all the **python** and **jupyter-notebook scripts** used for the analysis of the **SEVN2** outputs